- Books, Literature, and Writing»

 After the death of Simhika, Hanuman has almost cleared all his obstacles in his flight to Lanka.
 He again regained his full speed and completed the remaining distance of the full 100 yojanas of the sea journey.( One yojana may be equal to anywhere between 3 to 8 km as it is completely disputed among scholars).

 He was able to visualize the other side of the ocean.
 Gradually everything became visible to him.
 He looked around and was able to see the mountain named Malaya, the forests, the bay and the rivers flowing into the ocean which seemed like wives going to meet their husband.
 He considered it to be an auspicious sign to be welcomed by married women.

 Hanuma decreased his speed and reduced his body also to its normal size so as to avoid curiosity among viewers and hide from their sight.
 He reached a peak of the Malaya mountain and descended on it.
 He sat on the mountain, looked around at the beautiful trees, frightened the birds and animals.
 The City of Lanka was visible to him with its glowing lights resembling Amaravati, the capital city of Indra.

 Thus, Hanuman, the great monkey king, achieved a very great and difficult task of crossing the ocean to reach Lanka which was, otherwise, unachievable to anybody else.

 About Valmiki Ramayan and Hanuman

 Are you aware of Ramayana epic and role of Hanuman in it?

 This video is in Telugu lyrical form sung by a famous singer.
-The whole story of sub-section 1 as detailed in the above capsules is condensed into a short from in this video; showcasing the main points of this whole scene of Hanuman leaping from Mahendragiri mountain, his long journey over the ocean, his encounter with the Mainaka mountain, his encounter with Mother of Snakes, Surasa and his killing of the demoness Simhika.
+The whole story of sub-section 1 as detailed in the above capsules is condensed into a short form in this video; showcasing the main points of this whole scene of Hanuman leaping from Mahendragiri mountain, his long journey over the ocean, his encounter with the Mainaka mountain, his encounter with Mother of Snakes, Surasa, and his killing the demoness Simhika.